“Standing exactly on the North Pole, which direction would the compass point?”

-Geophysicists believe Earth’s magnetic fields presence is because of what the Earth is made up of.
+Geophysicists believe Earth’s magnetic fields presence is because of what’s inside Earth.

 The Earth consists of a solid iron core.
 Surrounding the iron core is an ocean of hot, liquid metal.
 The liquid metal that flows in Earth’s core creates electrical currents, which in turn creates our magnetic field.

 Unlike a solid fridge magnet, the liquid metal surrounding the inner core moves freely.
 This explains why the magnetic pole can migrate.